 Which is the best to use?

 If you’re working on documents, you wouldn’t use either graphic format to store your document, but you might want to embed graphic elements of either kind into your document.
 The result is stored in what I’m calling a mixed formats.
 Typically, these are used with substantial text and are sent to printers, not plotters/cutters.
+Mixed formats include PDF (Adobe’s Portable Document Format), EPS (Encapsulated PostScript), and others.

 About those acronyms…

-Now that we know what kinds of files there are with their strengths and weaknesses, specifially what are the file types?
+Now that we know what kinds of files there are with their strengths and weaknesses, specifically what are the file types?
 Here are the most common standard filetypes and some comments about them to help you remember what the file types mean.
 There are many, many more kinds.

 For cutting machines, choose one of these for print-then-cut.
 Most cutting software can pull these in as a cut file and cut the outer shape of the graphic.